 After creating the class book, it could be placed in your classroom library so that students can read it throughout the school year.

-If you wanted to differentiate this activity, have your more independent students create their own text feature books while you have the students that need some extra support work as a group to create a book they can share with the class.
+Mixing it up also makes it easy to differentiate this activity.
+Have your more independent students create their own text feature books while you have the students that need some extra support work as a group to create a book they can share with the class.